jrnewton/udemy-css-complete-guide/NOTES.md

 ## Absolute
 Element is taken out of the document flow.

-* If no ancestors have a position applied, then the position context is the HTML element itself.
+* If no ancestors have a position applied, then the position context is the `<html>` element.
 * If ancestors have a position applied, then the position context is the closest ancestor with a position property.

 ## Relative